 The Benefits of Traveling for Treatment

 Traveling for treatment is effective for many recovering addicts.
 One of the benefits is that it removes you from the people, situations, and environments in your area that can make it easier to engage in substance abuse.
-Another benefit of traveling for treatment is the anonymity.
-If you travel to another city or state for treatment, you are less likely to run into friends, associates or coworkers who don’t know you’re struggling with a substance abuse addiction.
+Another benefit of traveling for treatment is anonymity.
+If you travel to another city or state for treatment, you are less likely to run into friends, associates, or coworkers who don’t know you’re struggling with a substance abuse addiction.
 Just the process of driving to a destination can also give an addict time to reflect.
-Many treatment centers are in resort areas with access to outdoor activities that can be beneficial to an addict’s recovery.
-Scottsdale, Arizona is one of these places, and offers excellent drug and alcohol treatment facilities.
+Many treatment centers in Gilbert, Arizona are in resort areas with access to outdoor activities that can be beneficial to an addict’s recovery.

-Families and friends of an addict are often times the greatest victims of the addict’s abuse.
+Families and friends of an addict are oftentimes the greatest victims of the addict’s abuse.
 They can feel helpless and powerless, being caught up in the storm of addiction.
 You don’t have to feel powerless anymore.
-You can take action and stage an intervention for your friend or loved one who is suffering with substance abuse.
-An intervention is a gathering of family, friends and loved ones with the primary goal of convincing the addict to seek professional help for their disease.
+You can take action and stage an intervention for your friend or loved one who is suffering from substance abuse.
+An intervention is a gathering of family, friends, and loved ones with the primary goal of convincing the addict to seek professional help for their disease.
 Interventions should be non-judgmental and should avoid creating conflict with the addict.

 Get Help and Start Your Treatment Today!